G-Wald/ApiChaptop/README.md

 Once created use the SQL file to increment the database.

-You can found it on this project:
+You can find it on this project:

 ```
 ApiChatop/database/script.sql